 Common symptoms of juvenile-onset Huntington’s disease

-Common symptoms of juvenile-onset Huntington’s disease are:
+Common symptoms of juvenile-onset Huntington’s disease include:

-Loss of academic skills and declining cognitive function
+- loss of academic skills and declining cognitive function

-Problems with school performance and behavior problems
+- problems with school performance and behavior problems

-Tremors, problems with fine motor skills, clumsiness, and gait changes
+- tremors, problems with fine motor skills, clumsiness, and gait changes

 If Huntington’s disease runs in your family, talk with your doctor about genetic testing.
-Knowing whether or not you have the faulty gene can help you plan your medical care.
+Knowing whether or not you have the altered gene can help you plan your medical care.

 Everyone has this gene.
 However, in Huntington’s disease, one section of the gene repeats itself too many times.
 Scientists call this an expanded sequence.
 In essence, the section is longer than it should be.
 This means the protein the gene is responsible for making also ends up being too long.

-You inherit one copy of every gene—except sex genes—from each parent.
-The two copies can be the same or they can be different.
+You inherit one copy of every gene, except sex genes, from each biological parent.
+The two copies can be the same, or they can be different.
 If both parents have two healthy copies of the gene, you will not get Huntington’s disease.